 As it happens, it appears Dr Anne Ross was revelling in the fake.
 The full stories can be found on the Urban Historian’s blog (link below).
 I am interested in why Dr Anne Ross, an academic, would indulge.
 This brings me onto, Explanations…

 Another popular theory is the lost soul, the denial of death, unfinished business.
-A person who does not know he is dead, which is what my mind decided about the child ghost in Bolsover castle.
+A person who does not know she/he is dead, which is what my mind decided about the child ghost in Bolsover castle.

 I have one question.
 How a spirit can be trapped in one place.
 Not having physical mass, they are not restricted to the physical Earth as we are.
 The world is spinning, orbiting the Sun and us having mass, are kept rooted to the ground by gravity.
 If spirits do not have mass, then surely, they would just float away.